 - Make your phone number visible

-- Ensure your contact page gets filled out entirely
+- Ensure that contact pages get filled out entirely

 - In the footer of each page, include your contact info

-- Only have ONE website for your business (create different pages for different locations)
+- Only have ONE website address for your business (create different pages for different locations)

 Until Next Time!

-So there you have it, a few more ways to get that SEO optimized and your website moving in the right direction!
-If you’re looking for more SEO tips, check out these posts!:
+So there you have it, a few ways to get that SEO optimized, your website moving forward and getting your name out there even more!